How to Find a Graduate Assistantship Position

 - Individual faculty members are responsible for selecting their GA.
 They determine the skills and knowledge needed by a graduate student to best fit the research they will be conducting.

 - The vast majority of graduate programs at KSU do NOT have guaranteed funded positions.
 Only the MS in Integrative Biology, MS in Chemical Sciences, and the Ph.D. in Data Science and Analytics fund their accepted students.
 The Ph.D. in International Conflict Management funds a selected number of students.

-- Faculty members that have not identified a graduate student may post their position to the GRA Job Board.
+- Faculty members that have not identified a graduate student may post their position to the Graduate Job Board.

-- On average, about 10% of positions get posted to the GRA Job Board.
+- On average, about 10% of positions get posted to the Graduate Job Board.

-- If you see a position for which you feel you meet the faculty members expectations, you may submit the required documents through the GRA Job Board.
-The faculty member will review the applicants and select a few for an interview.
+- If you see a position for which you feel you meet the faculty members expectations, you may submit the required documents to the faculty member listed on the posting.
+The faculty member will review the materials and select a few for an interview.

-- You use your KSU NetID and password to login to the GRA Job Board.
+- You use your KSU NetID and password to login to the Graduate Job Board.
 Once logged in you select the semester and then review the postings.

 - Submitted applications are kept in a secure folder.
 Faculty members may opt in to review student applications on a semester by semester basis.